-For those unconvinced by my proposed solution, the difficulties exposed above will lend credence to the contention that authorisation is best understood as establishing mere ownership (or responsibility for) the sovereign’s actions, without extending rights (Green 2015).
+For those unconvinced by my proposed solution, the difficulties exposed above will lend credence to the contention that authorization is best understood as establishing mere ownership (or responsibility for) the sovereign’s actions, without extending rights (Green 2015).
 But the textual evidence does not support this view.
-What is more, it is normally argued that the superiority of the authorisation as ownership view lies in showing that it is possible to authorise and own (or bear responsibility for) actions that are unlawful or immoral (e.g., Malcolm 2012, 330): that is, actions that one could not have a right to do.
+What is more, it is normally argued that the superiority of the authorization as ownership view lies in showing that it is possible to authorize and own (or bear responsibility for) actions that are unlawful or immoral (e.g., Malcolm 2012, 330; 1651,110) that is, actions that one could not have a right to do.
 This is important because only then will the sovereign have been rendered unaccountable for a broad range of wrongs he might (have to) do (Green 2015, 39).
 In other words, in a Hobbesian commonwealth, responsibility must be fully removed from the “shoulders” of state and sovereign, to be placed strictly on the shoulders of citizens.
 Citizens must own all actions of the sovereign, including those they themselves lack the right to do, because they are wrong (or violate the law of nature), such as the punishment of the innocent, or are lawful and done with right but not with a right that citizens could have, such as the arbitrary seizure of property (Van Apeldoorn 2020, 56).
-Even if the objective is to preserve the unrestrained freedom of the sovereign by releasing the sovereign from the burden of responsibility, as I agree it is, the alleged superiority of the authorisation as ownership view in accommodating both types of action is not self-evident, since both would be authorised actions if the extended right by which the sovereign acts has an unlimited remit of action, such as is the case with the right of nature.
+Even if the objective is to preserve the unrestrained freedom of the sovereign by releasing the sovereign from the burden of responsibility, as I agree it is, the alleged superiority of the authorization as ownership view in accommodating both types of action is not self-evident, since both would be authorized actions if the extended right by which the sovereign acts has an unlimited remit of action, such as is the case with the right of nature.